Vineyards

 Fox Hill Vineyard

-Fox Hill Vineyard is located smack in the middle of Ukiah and Hopland on the Talmage Bench of Mendocino, a geologically uplifted former river bed that is primarily sandstone based, very rocky and pebbly with large pieces of quartz throughout.
-The 30 year old vines were converted to organic practices with no use of pesticides, herbicides, chemicals or synthetics by Sam Bilbro of Idlewild Wines several years ago.
-Most recently, the holistic approach to the farming has been under the guidance of Chris Brocway of Broc Cellars, whose stewardship promises a bright future for this weird and wonderful place.
+Fox Hill Vineyard is located squarely between Ukiah and Hopland on the Talmage Bench of Mendocino—a geologically uplifted former riverbed composed primarily of sandstone, with rocky, pebbly soils and large pieces of quartz scattered throughout.
+The 30-year-old vines were converted to organic farming several years ago by Sam Bilbro of Idlewild Wines, eliminating the use of pesticides, herbicides, chemicals, and synthetics.
+Most recently, the vineyard’s holistic farming approach has been guided by Chris Brockway of Broc Cellars, whose thoughtful stewardship promises a bright future for this weird and wonderful site.

-Rancho Coda is one of our favorite places to be in Sonoma County.
-Located in some of the highest elevations of the middle reach of the Russian River Valley, where the temperate afternoons are shouldered by exceptionally cool mornings and evenings.
-This comes from the vineyard’s positioning above the fog line, so ripening is intensified by the solar radiation but kept in check by the competing cooling influence from West County that whips through Armstrong Redwoods and over Sweetwater Springs.
-Soils are exceptional and unique here, especially for the Russian River Valley.
-Primarily chlorite and sandstone schist, with large pieces of quartz throughout.
-These are amazing wine grapes grown organically with regenerative farming practices by great people, who are our dear friends.
+Las Cimas (“The Hilltops”) is one of our favorite places in Sonoma County.
+Perched at some of the highest elevations in the middle reach of the Russian River Valley, the vineyard experiences temperate afternoons bookended by exceptionally cool mornings and evenings.
+Its position above the fog line intensifies ripening through direct solar radiation, while a competing cooling influence from West County—sweeping through Armstrong Redwoods and over Sweetwater Springs—keeps the vines in balance.
+The soils here are exceptional and rare for the Russian River Valley: primarily chlorite and sandstone schist, studded with large pieces of quartz.
+These remarkable grapes are farmed organically using regenerative practices by our dear friend, David Drummond.